Department of Mathematics

 Head of Department Dr Steven Noble

-The Department of Mathematical Sciences is committed to excellence in research and teaching.
+The Department of Mathematics is committed to excellence in research and teaching.
 We are a vibrant and friendly department for undergraduate, postgraduate and research students with a well established reputation for student achievement and success.

 Academic staff are internationally recognised for their high quality research output in a number of areas of modern mathematics.
 Within our active teaching and research environment there are many postgraduate research opportunities, and our research degrees are highly successful at providing state of the art preparation for future successful career opportunities.